 Germany: Federal Intelligence Service (BND)

-In April 2019, the BND was called to investigate what Bild, a leading newsweekly, called “a huge hacker attack on politicians, celebrities and individuals.”
-Almost 1,000 well-known public figures, including journalists, actors, musicians and elected officials were victims of a data leak from their mobile phone.
-While some suspected the Russian’s might have been behind the attack investigators determined that a 20 year old man, living at home with his parents, was responsible.
+In April 2019 BND was called to investigate what Bild, a leading newsweekly, called “a huge hacker attack on politicians, celebrities and individuals.”
+Almost 1,000 well-known public figures, including journalists, actors, musicians and elected officials were victims of a data leak from their mobile phones.
+A 20 year-old man, living at home with his parents, was found responsible.